Lang: enLang: el

 • Apply the theoretical concepts discussed onto real-life marketing examples.

 Cultural diversity is an asset that is indispensable for poverty reduction and achievement of sustainable development.
 The aim of this course is to provide students with knowledge of UNESCO’s contribution to the protection of the world’s cultural diversity through cultural and natural heritage preservation.
-Emphasis will be placed on the study of Conventions for the safeguarding of international cultural heritage.
-This course will also introduce students to UNESCO’s initiative to create a worldwide network of specialists, organisations and universities related to culture and cultural heritage.
+Emphasis will be placed on the study of Conventions, Declarations and Recommendations for the safeguarding of international cultural heritage.
+This course will also introduce students to UNESCO’s initiative to create a worldwide network of specialists, organisations and universities related to culture and cultural heritage, the main projects of UNESCO as the Memory of the World Project.

 On completing the module, students are expected to be able to: